Division Description PDF to download here: Division descriptions 2019

 Creative Writing: : Attendees will be instructed on the nuts and bolts of writing, from facing that first blank page to seeing a completed work.
 Among the topics we will explore are: Novels, character development, scene set up, poetry, prose, short stories, and more!

 Dairy: For novice to advanced dairy show-person, the division has classes on clipping, showing and judging.
 There will also be other fun and educational classes as well as Fit & Show and Type classes.

-Dogs: This will be a busy two days of obedience and sociability training along with several dog demonstrations and a talk by a local veterinarian.
+Dogs: Crates are required, no pens will be provided.
+This will be a busy two days of obedience and sociability training along with several dog demonstrations and a talk by a local veterinarian.
 All dogs must be at least six months old, have a rabies certificate dated within 36 months, and be current on all vaccinations to include Parvo and kennel cough.
 Please bring proof with each dog.

 Posters & Charts: All entrants to the Youth Fair are encouraged to enter posters in the Poster Division.
 The posters will be displayed throughout the barns and serve as educational material for WCYF visitors.
 All posters will be judged and receive constructive comments.
 See the general rules for poster and display requirements to enter posters at the NWWF.